kubemod/kubemod/README.md

 Helm charts and Kubernetes operators greatly simplify the complexity of deploying a ton of primitive resources and reduce it down to a number of configuration values and domain-specific custom resources.

-But sometimes this simplicity introduces a challenge -- from a user's perspective, Helm charts and Kubernetes operators are black boxes which can only be controlled through the configuration values the chart/operator developer chose to expose.
+But sometimes this simplicity introduces a challenge &mdash; from a user's perspective, Helm charts and Kubernetes operators are black boxes which can only be controlled through the configuration values the chart/operator developer chose to expose.

 Ideally we would not need to control anything more than those configuration values, but in reality this opaqueness leads to issues such as these: